Home Blog About Jinx Gizmo

 6. Herein lies the review loop: absorb, fix, submit for rereview

-7. Some authority (or maybe even you) merges to main/master
+7. Some authority (or maybe even you) merges to master/main

 8. Just for tidiness, ditch that old branch.
 You can always recover it if disaster strikes.